genesiscommunitysuccess/docs/docs/tutorials/building-an-application/generate-the-reference-app.md

 Before you start.
 Make sure you have the platform and all the relevant tools [installed](/getting-started/get-ready-to-develop/install/).The Genesis LCNC must be installed on a server, local vm, wsl or cloud instance (genesis and auth).

-Ideally, maven should be installed in the server instance with adequate configuration to retrieve genesis binaries.
+Ideally, Maven should be installed in the server instance with adequate configuration to retrieve genesis binaries.

-Otherwise, the maven installation and configuration must be available in a local development environment.
+Otherwise, the Maven installation and configuration must be available in a local development environment.

 ## The source database